Spitsbergen: Population

-In 2009, Spitsbergen had a population of 2,753, of whom 423 were Russian or Ukrainian, 10 were Polish and 322 were non-Norwegians living in Norwegian settlements.
+In 2009, Spitsbergen had a population of 2,753, of whom 423 were Russian, 10 were Polish and 322 were non-Norwegians living in Norwegian settlements.
 The largest non-Norwegian groups in Longyearbyen in 2005 were from Thailand, Sweden, Denmark, Russia and Germany.
 Spitsbergen is among the safest places on Earth, with virtually no crime.

 Longyearbyen is the largest settlement on the island, the seat of the governor, and the only incorporated town.
 It features a hospital, primary and secondary school, university, sports centre with a swimming pool, library, cultural centre, cinema, bus transport, hotels, a bank, and several museums.
 The newspaper Svalbardposten is published weekly.
 Only a small fraction of the mining activity remains at Longyearbyen; instead, workers commute to Sveagruva (or Svea) where Store Norske operates a mine.
 Sveagruva is a dorm town, with workers commuting from Longyearbyen on a weekly basis.

 Since 2002, Longyearbyen Community Council has had many of the same responsibilities of a municipality, including utilities, education, cultural facilities, fire department, roads and ports.
 No care or nursing services are available, nor is welfare payment available.
 Norwegian residents retain pension and medical rights through their mainland municipalities.
 The hospital is part of University Hospital of North Norway, while the airport is operated by state-owned Avinor.
 Ny-Ålesund and Barentsburg are company towns with all infrastructure owned by Kings Bay and Arktikugol, respectively.
 Other public offices with presence on Svalbard are the Norwegian Directorate of Mining, the Norwegian Polar Institute, the Norwegian Tax Administration and the Church of Norway.
 Svalbard is subordinate to Nord-Troms District Court and Hålogaland Court of Appeal, both located in Tromsø.

 Ny-Ålesund is a permanent settlement based entirely on research.
 Formerly a mining town, it is still a company town operated by the Norwegian state-owned Kings Bay.
 While there is some tourism at the village, Norwegian authorities limit access to the outpost to minimise impact on the scientific work.
 Ny-Ålesund has a winter population of 35 and a summer population of 180.
 Poland operates the Polish Polar Station at Hornsund, with ten permanent residents.

 Barentsburg is the only remaining Russian settlement, after Pyramiden was abandoned in 1998.
 A company town, all facilities are owned by Arktikugol, which operates a coal mine.
 In addition to the mining facilities, Arktikugol has opened a hotel and souvenir shop, catering to tourists taking day trips or hikes from Longyearbyen.
 The village has facilities such as a school, library, sports center, community center, swimming pool, farm and greenhouse.
 Pyramiden has similar facilities; both are built in typical Soviet style and are the site of the world's two most northerly Lenin statues and other socialist realism artwork.